Incentives for Rooftop Solar

 First passed in 2006, the ITC is the most impactful solar policy in U.S. history.
 It has led to an average of 54% annual growth in solar since it was enacted.
 It was designed to lower the cost of solar and jumpstart the solar industry.
 And it worked.
 Members of Congress from both major political parties voted for the ITC, and it was signed into law by President George W. Bush.

-The federal solar investment tax credit (ITC) is currently scheduled to expire for residential systems after 2021.
-The chart below shows how much of the tax credit will be available for homeowners through 2022.
+The federal solar investment tax credit (ITC) is available for residential systems through 2034.
+See below for how the credit declines over time.

 State & Local Solar Incentives